aaskov/a-6-steps-caffe-installation-guide/README.md

 Step 6 - Build Caffe
 -----
 Finally we need to build Caffe with the following commands.
+You can speed up this process by changing `--jobs=2` to eg. `--jobs=4` if you have a quad-core processor.
 ```bash
 cd ~/caffe
 make clean